xoplog/xop-go/xopotel/NOTES.md

 ## OTEL -> XOP

-Data imported from OTEL is marked with a MetadataBool: replayFromOTEL.
+Data imported from OTEL is marked with a MetadataAny: otelReplayStuff.
 That marking allows XOP -> OTEL translation to detect where the data came from origianlly so that it can be reconstructed.

-When translating from OTEL to XOP (`ExportToXOP`) is done with data that originated in OTEL, all of the attributes that don't easily mapped are bundled up anyway.
-At the span level, an `otelStuff` object is created and sent using MetadataAny().
+This object contains all of the attributes that aren't easily mapped to XOP.
+The type of this object is `otelStuff`.

 Some of the OTEL types translate directly to XOP and they're sent with their natural representation.